What Is a Fictitious ID and What Are the Penalties for Possessing One?Published on August 23, 2018

 In March 2018, four life insurance agents in California were arrested for stealing $1.9 million in advance commissions.
 According to authorities, they accomplished this by submitting fraudulent life insurance applications.

 Insurance fraud is a serious charge that may negatively impact every facet of your life.
-If you are under investigation for this offense, you should reach out to a highly skilled Los Angeles fraud defense attorney at Spolin Law P.C..
+If you are under investigation for this offense, you should reach out to a highly skilled Los Angeles fraud defense attorney or staff member at Spolin Law P.C..
 Call us at (310) 424-5816, or reach out through our online form to schedule a free case consultation.

 Information on the Southern CA Insurance Policy Scheme